simplic/yoktorm/README.md

-# yoktorm
+# Yoktorm
 Compiler as a service supported .net orm, which aim is to be lightweight, dynamic and fast.
+The name is a combination of [yokto](https://en.wikipedia.org/wiki/Yocto-) and [orm](https://en.wikipedia.org/wiki/Object-relational_mapping).

 # Setup development environment